The MATERIALS command creates materials and edits their properties through the Drawing Explorer.

 Metallic Highlights (left) and Non-metallic Highlights (right)

-Transparency map: sets the transparency of a texture from 0% (black) to 100% (white) and anything between (greyscales).
+- Transparency map: sets the transparency of a texture from 0% (black) to 100% (white) and anything between (grayscales).
 (Black=Transparency map)

 - Self-illumination: it appears as if a surface is emitting its own light.
 No light is cast on other objects.

-Materials can be assigned to a layer and to entities.
+Materials can be assigned to a layer and to entities or subentities.
 If the Material property of an entity is BYLAYER, the material assigned to the layer of the entity will be used.

 By default, new entities get the BYLAYER material setting.

-- Search the material in the Render Materials panel.
+- Select the material in the Render Materials panel.

-In the Properties bar, under 3D Visualization > Material, click the down arrow and select the material in the Material list.
+- Under Material list. , click the down arrow and select the material in the

-To assign a material to a single entity:
+To assign a material to a selection set:

 Search the material in the Render Materials panel.

-Materials in the folder linked under RENDERSMATERIALSPATH will be displayed in the Render materials panel.
-To add the Redway Material Library follow this procedure:
+Materials in the folder linked under RENDERMATERIALSPATH appear in the Render materials panel.
+To add the Redway Material Library, follow this procedure:

 - Download the complete Redway Material Library here.